Ted Baxter: In popular culture

 Recurring anchorman character Kent Brockman on animated TV series The Simpsons is an homage to Ted Baxter.
 In Anchorman: The Legend of Ron Burgundy, Will Ferrell's newsman character has a dog named Baxter, one of the movie's many explicit and implicit references to the character.
 Popular Superman supporting character Steve Lombard is inspired by Ted Baxter.
 In the West Wing episode "18th and Potomac", C. J. Cregg evokes Ted Baxter to represent the epitome of a bad reporter.
 A character in the comedy-horror film Return of the Killer Tomatoes has a diploma from "The Ted Baxter School of Journalism".
 Steve Carell portrays smarmy, self-impressed anchorman Evan Baxter in Bruce Almighty.
 PBS children's program The Electric Company spoofs Ted Baxter with "Fred Baxter", a dimwitted news anchorman portrayed by Jim Boyd.
 A character in the "5/1" episode of The Newsroom is asked, "When did you turn into Ted Baxter?" in response to the character being high, missing an email from Vice President Joe Biden, and remaining nonchalant about it.

-In media culture

-On MSNBC's Countdown, Keith Olbermann regularly referred to rival Bill O'Reilly as "Ted Baxter" and read O'Reilly's words in a Baxter imitation.
-Conservative talk show host Rush Limbaugh, in the July 6, 2009 issue of New York Times Magazine, said of O'Reilly, "Someone's got to say it: the man is Ted Baxter."

-The Charleston, South Carolina, City Paper awarded news anchor Bill Sharpe a 2008 Best of Charleston Award for "Best Ted Baxter Impression".